• Skip to primary navigation

 With nine interpretive galleries to walk through, you can travel through millions of years as the history of Manitoba is highlighted in the Manitoba Museum.
 Highlights include the Nonsuch, a full-size 17th-century ship, and the Urban Gallery, where you travel back in time to 1920s Winnipeg.
 Also at the Manitoba Museum is the Planetarium and the Science Museum, both terrific things to do with kids.

-Cheer at a Bombers Game
+Go to a Winnipeg Blue Bombers Game

 Holding the record for the most Grey Cup appearances and winning back-to-back Grey Cups in 2019 and 2021 (the CFL was cancelled for 2020), attending a Winnipeg Blue Bombers game on their home turf at the IG Field is quite a spectacle.
 Cheer alongside thousands of fans as this top football team is almost guaranteed to dazzle!

-Try Your Luck in an Escape room
+Try Your Luck in an Escape Room

 There are plenty of excellent escape rooms in Winnipeg, and they cater to all levels of skill and experience (there are even a few around the city for children!).
 Try to escape the fictional situation within the hour as you use your wits, logic, and a little luck.
 It’s a fantastic thing to do with a group of friends.